Regulations for the Award of the Degree of PhD (by Published Works)

 8. Candidates may submit work(s) done in collaboration with others in support of the candidature, but such work shall be accompanied by a statement signed by each collaborator indicating the nature and amount of the work done by the candidate.

-9. For each candidature, the University shall assign an advisor or advisors nominated by the candidate’s Institute.
-The advisor(s) shall provide general guidance on the presentation of the published works for examination and advise on the written commentary.
+9. The University shall assign an advisor or advisors nominated by the candidate’s Department.
+The advisor(s) shall provide general guidance on the presentation of the published works for examination and advice on the written commentary.
 The following categories of staff are eligible for appointment:

 (a) full-time members of the academic staff of the University